 Containerising your services increases developer productivity.
 Simultaneously, it can leave you wondering how traditional sysadmin concerns map to Docker concepts.
 You’ve got several options when using

 cron with Docker containers and we’ll explore them below in order of suitability.
-Before continuing, make sure you’ve built a Docker image of your application.
+Before continuing, make sure you’ve installed Docker and built a Docker image of your application.

 Using the Host’s Crontab